 Senior Vocal Group is an auditioned group of secondary vocalists from Years 7-12.
-Rehearsals take place every Monday afternoon, after College, under the choral direction of Mrs Allison Lewis and assisted by our vocal tutor, Francesca Olson.
+Rehearsals take place every Monday afternoon, after College, under the choral direction of Miss Rapisarda.
 Students in this group sing a range of challenging repertoire incorporating multiple harmony parts and Acapella singing.
 Senior Vocal Group have the opportunity to sing at various College events and in the wider community.

-Junior Choir is an auditioned group of junior vocalists from Years 3-6.
-Rehearsals take place every Thursday afternoon after College under the choral direction of Mrs Allison Lewis and assisted by our vocal tutor, Francesca Olson.
-During rehearsal Junior Choir are equipped to learn simple and effective vocal techniques in order to sing correctly and in harmony.
+Junior Choir is a group of junior vocalists from Years 4-6.
+Rehearsals take place every Monday afternoon, after College, under the choral direction of Miss Rapisarda.
+During rehearsal, Junior Choir are equipped to learn simple and effective vocal techniques in order to sing correctly and in harmony.
 They sing a range of repertoire including rounds, gospel music, popular music and other forms of choral repertoire suited to their age group.
 Junior Choir have the opportunity to perform at various College Events and in the wider community.